paradime-io/nfl_data_modeling_challenge/README.md

 ## Conclusions

-Based on our comprehensive analysis of the 2023 regular season data, we predict [Team] to win Super Bowl 2025 with a [X]% probability.
+Based on my comprehensive analysis of the 2023 regular season data, we predict [Team] to win Super Bowl 2025 with a [X]% probability.
 Key factors supporting this prediction:

 1. **Superior Efficiency Metrics**
    - [Specific metrics and values]